ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 The **sendpsbt** is a low-level RPC command which sends a fully-signed PSBT.

-- *psbt*: A string that represents psbt value.
+- *psbt*: A base64-encoded string of the PSBT.

 EXAMPLE JSON REQUEST
 --------------------